 As you may know, I don't think new tools are key to success - hard work is.
 That said, coming from someone who loves to try out all the new shiny things, I think it make sense to compile a list of the tools that stuck with me.

-I’m tracking my time with Harvest and have started using them for sending invoices too.
-It’s great to get automatic reminders of invoices that aren’t paid!
+I’m tracking my time with Harvest and use them for sending invoices too.

 I'm blessed with having my own office space and the tools I use here are carefully selected.
-After years of using a Macbook Pro with an external monitor, I finally took the leap in 2017 to switch to an iMac and an iPad Pro for traveling.
-I’ve always found that it’s almost impossible to do real design work on a Macbook without an external monitor anyway and I couldn’t be happier with this setup.
+After years of using a Macbook Pro with an external monitor, I finally took the leap in 2017 to switch to an iMac.
 The iMac is one of the best Apple products there is imho; the screen is amazing, the computer looks great and works like a charm.
-I have the 10.5” iPad Pro with a 4G connectivity which turned out to be a blessing - no more hassling with sketchy airport wifi!
-Especially since roaming fees were banned in Europe, this works great.
-My mobile plan includes two SIM cards and unlimited data.
+I use a Macbook Pro 14" for traveling and an iPad Pro for entertainment.

 One of the first bigger expenses I allowed my newly founded company to take on was this Herman Miller Aeron chair.
 Never regretted it.
 I have a HAY Desk.

 Doxie Go is perhaps one of my best tech purchases.
 This purchase has paid itself multiple times over.